-Our PADI Instructor’s Creed
+Our PADI Instructor’s Creed.

-As a scuba instructor I can: Open hearts and minds to the hidden beauty of nature’s creation and our obligation to protect it, Foster self-esteem in another person, Teach the value of character and integrity, Transform another human being and change a life for the better and forever
+As a scuba instructor I have the opportunity to see: Fear changed to courage, Faintheartedness converted into accomplishment, Timidity transformed into confidence, Anticipation turned into passion.
+As a scuba instructor I can: Open hearts and minds to the hidden beauty of nature’s creation and our obligation to protect it, Foster self-esteem in another person, Teach the value of character and integrity, Transform another human being and change a life for the better and forever.

 “From what we get we make a living.
 From what we give we make a life”.
 Winston Churchill

 Simon Hotchkin – Director, PADI Course Director, PADI Re Breather Instructor, Emergency First Responder Instructor Trainer